Engee documentation

 Conclusion

-In this model, using the example of a source of five sinusoids, we have learnt the principles of vector signal generation.
+In this model, using the example of a source of five sinusoids, we got acquainted

-with the principles of generating vector signals, mapping them in the
+with the principles of generating vector signals, displaying them in

 arithmetic operations on vector signals,

-operations on an array (using the sum of array elements as an example),
+operations on an array (using the example of the sum of array elements),

 Blocks used in example